machinectl — Control the systemd machine manager

 journalctl(1).

-Defaults to "short
+Defaults to "short".

-¶When downloading a container or VM image,
+--verify=¶When downloading a container or VM image,

 specify whether the image shall be verified before it is made

 available.
-Takes one of "no
+Takes one of "no",

-" no verification is done.
+If "no" no verification is done.
 If

-" is specified the download is
+"checksum" is specified the download is

 checked for integrity after transfer is complete, but no

 signatures are verified.
-If "signature
+If "signature" is

 specified, the checksum is verified and the images's signature